gitlabhq/gitlab-recipes/web-server/nginx/README.md

 ## Nginx config moved to official repository

-You can find the nginx config in [GitLab official repository][gitlab].
+You can find the nginx config in [GitLab official repository][gitlab] which can be used for source installations.

+## Omnibus configs

+[Omnibus packages][] use their own bundled nginx server.
+If you want to use your own external Nginx server, follow the first 3 steps to [configure GitLab][omnibusnginxext] and then download the appropriate config file (ssl or non-ssl) from this directory.

+After placing the configs in their appropriate location (read [Different conf directories](#different-conf-directories)), make sure to restart Nginx.

 ## CentOS related Nginx notes

 ### Different conf directories

 If nginx is installed through the package manager, adjust sites in `/etc/nginx/conf.d/` instead of `/etc/nginx/sites-available/` or create those directories and tell `nginx` to monitor them: